 A.R.I.S.E.
 (Adopting Research-based Instructional Strategies for Enhancing) STEM EDUCATION is a NSF-funded institutional-level project aimed at improving student learning by enriching the way STEM courses are taught at the University of Nebraska.
 The project offers professional development opportunities for faculty and strives to foster cross-departmental comparisons of teaching cultures and efforts to elevate the importance of teaching in faculty evaluation.

-We are accepting applications for Fall 2017 and Spring 2018 workshops.
+We are accepting applications for Spring 2019 workshops.

-Info and Registration for Spring 2018 Program.
-Registration is capped at 20 and closes September 22, 2017.
+Info and Registration for Spring 2019.
+Registration is capped at 20.